I was driving home on a random evening when the warm, orange glow of sunset and streetlamps knocked on the window frames.

 I can vividly remember that I had the same kind of evening last year as I was making my drive north, from where I live at, for an office errand to a familiar bookstore.

-I always marvel at lights, like a moth to a flame minus the harm it connotes, whenever I pass by the main road up the highway.
+Like a moth to a flame minus the harm it connotes, I always marvel at lights whenever I pass by the main road up the highway.

 Traffic delays become bearable with the views of the city in bright lights.